Simke83/KadrovskaSluzbaIT-ASP.NetWebAPI/README.md

 • The project was built using ASP.NET Web Api,EntityFramework and jQuery on client side.

+• You will need the following tools:

+1. Visual Studio 2017-2019

+2. .NET Framework 4.6.1 and above

 • Follow these steps to get your development environment setup: